Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 "You can do magic?"

-"No. It's just science.
-If you strike the right place, these stones break predictably.
+"No, no. It's just science.
+If you strike just the right place, these stones break predictably.
 Even without that much force."

 Feria tried it too.
 After a bit of practice, she managed it.

 Then she remembered what was _supposed_ to be encased in Saltstone.

 The ground trembled.
-The broken stones danced before their eyes, rolling away from them or breaking once more.
+The broken stones danced before their eyes, rolling away from them or chipping once more.
 The wind picked up.

 There was that twinkling again.
-That glow that exploded from the Smasher and trailed it like a burning star.
+The faint burst of Enyrgias that exploded from the Smasher and trailed it like a burning star.

 "There!
 Into the cave!"
 Feria yelled.